actions/importer-labs/jenkins/4-custom-transformers.md

 ## Custom transformers for environment variables

-We can also use custom transformers to edit the values of environment variables in converted workflows.
-In our example, we will be updating the `DB_ENGINE` environment variable to be `mongodb` instead of `sqlite`.
+You can also use custom transformers to edit the values of environment variables in converted workflows.
+In this example, you will be updating the `DB_ENGINE` environment variable to be `mongodb` instead of `sqlite`.

 To do this, add the following code to the `transformers.rb` file.